-This nine day trip through Egypt takes in some of the very best the country has to offer; from exploring the Pyramids near Cairo, to cruising down the fertile banks of the Nile on the Steam Ship Sudan and shopping in Aswan's bustling markets.
+This ten day trip through Egypt takes in some of the very best the country has to offer; from exploring the Pyramids near Cairo, to cruising down the fertile banks of the Nile on the Steam Ship Sudan and shopping in Aswan's bustling markets.
 Enjoy exploring and learning about the fascinating relics of Ancient Egypt while making sure to also factor in plenty of relaxation.

 Get up bright and early for breakfast this morning before being met by one of our expert guides and taken to explore Cairo's must-see sight - the Pyramids of Giza.